 Castle rich country

-The Czech Republic is home to the most castles in Europe with over 200 castles
+The Czech Republic boasts the most castles in Europe with over 200 castles.

 World’s largest ancient castle

-At 1,870 feet long and 430 feet wide, Czech Republic is home to the world’s largest ancient castle, which is the Prague Castle.
+The Czech Republic is home to the world’s largest ancient castle, which is the Prague Castle — 1,870 feet long and 430 feet wide.

-Prague did not face much heat in World War 2 and hence you can find a lot of architecture there that dates back to the middle ages.
+Prague did not face much heat in World War II and hence you can find a lot of architecture there that dates back to the Middle Ages.

 Why St. Wenceslas Day — Statehood Day is Important